code-312/ceic-jekyll/pages/privacy-policy.md

     that you review each privacy policy posted on the websites that you visit to better understand privacy practices on those websites.</p><p><br></p>"
   site_page: []
+- template: text-area
+  style: Plain
+  text_area: '<h2><strong>2.
+How Do We Collect Information</strong></h2><p>We may
+    collect information from you in several different areas on the Website, including, without limitation, those described below:</p><p><strong>Subscribing to Services</strong></p><p>You may be asked to complete a registration form and provide personally identifiable information; you may also be asked to choose a user ID and password in order to take advantage of certain features the Website or digital messaging services, such as magazines or Cannabis Equity content.
+Your decision to register is voluntary and you will have the opportunity to decide whether or not to disclose information to us and what communications you would like to receive; however, please be advised that many services available on the Website require registration and if you elect not to provide such information, you will not be able to take advantage of those services.</p><p><strong>Cookies and Tracking Technology</strong></p><p>We may
+    use any number of tools to collect information about you, your computer access points, and the web browser that you use to connect to our Website.
+For example, “cookies” are tiny text files that we place on your computer’s hard drive when you visit our Website.
+We may use cookies to personalize your Website experience.
+    We may use cookies or similar devices to remember or store your login information (username/email address) so we can save you the time of having to re-enter this information.
+Most common web browsers today allow you to modify your settings to block cookies entirely, alert you every time they are being sent, or allow their use by only those Websites you approve.
+We may use web beacons, which are small electronic image files that can be embedded within a web page or included in an e-mail message, to collect: (1) certain Website usage information such as whether a visitor is a one-time or repeat visitor and which pages a visitor has viewed and for how long, and (2) email information such as the time a e-mail was opened, if and how many times it was forwarded, and what links a recipient clicks on from within the e-mail message.
+You do not have to accept our cookies and you may delete them after they have been placed on your hard drive.
+If you do not accept or delete our cookies, some areas of our Website that you access may take more time to work, or may not function properly.
+For more information about cookies,
+    visit: <a href="http://www.allaboutcookies.org." title="http://www.allaboutcookies.org.">http://www.allaboutcookies.org.</a></p><p>We
+    may also collect additional information from your web browser each time you visit our Website.
+We may collect information on the pages that you visit, the promotions or advertisements that you click on, and other actions that you take while using our Website.
+This information may include your IP address, the type of browser, the time that your browser was used to access our Website, and the referring Website address.</p><p>Our Internet Service Providers (defined below) may also use other standard web-based technologies to analyze your movements while accessing our Website.
+The technologies include analytic solutions, web “beacons,” “pixel tags,” and “clear gifs.”
+These technologies help us ascertain the effectiveness of our product and service campaigns and marketing programs, allow us to customize the services offered on or through our Website, and help determine the best use for Website content, and product and service offerings.
+Some of this information, including the IP address, may be stored on our Internet service provider’s server logs, and may be available for extended periods of time.</p><p><strong>Transaction Information</strong></p><p>If you conduct a financial or other transaction with the Website we may direct you to a third party vendor Website to collect this information from you directly.
+Even though the collection form may have the look and feel of the Website, please be aware you will be giving your information directly to the third party vendor, and that in some instances such third party vendor''s privacy policy will govern the collection of your personal information.
+Please reference the privacy policies available from these pages for any privacy related concerns.</p><p>We and/or our vendors will use this information to complete the financial or other transaction that you have requested, i.e., to deliver the information, other services that you request, to invoice you, and in a manner consistent with this Privacy Policy.
+For your protection, financial information is collected and stored through encrypted means.</p>'
+  site_page: []

 ---